breatheco-de/knowledge-base/content/course-structure.md

 # Course Structure

 Our courses are followed by a well-organized framework that combines interactive lessons, hands-on projects, and personalized support.
 It doesn't matter if you are a beginner or already have some knowledge in the field.
-We assure you that we will make it as simple and entertaining as possible.
+We assure you that we will make it as simple and entertaining as possible!
-How will we do that??
-You may be wondering...
-Well, don't worry!
 In this article, we will briefly explain how our system works.

 Whether you choose one of our bootcamps or short courses, we have worked based on our ***[special formula](https://4geeksacademy.notion.site/4geeksacademy/Mastering-Technical-Knowledge-984d2df394c44aedb05987311ccfcf06)*** in order to guarantee an exponential learning curve 📈.
 You will see that it will be entertaining, and you will learn things all the time without even realizing it!